 Using the cutter mat, rotary cutter and measuring devices, make your squares to any size you wish.
 You can opt to make 1 big square or many little squares.
 It’s your creativity.
 Go hog wild.

-Cut a 45 degree angle on the corners that is about 1.5″ wide.
+Cut a 45-degree angle on the corners that are about 1.5″ wide.
 This will allow you to turn corners without bulk material getting in your way.